FANTASTIC TALES!

 Then I walked my naked ass right up to that lava flow.

-I stood, just a few feet away so that the intense furnace blast radiating from the flow was palpable on my skin.
+I stood, just a few feet away, the intense furnace blast radiating from the flow palpable on my skin.

 I stood, arms raised high in a V, legs planted wide, I turned slowly in a circle so that my entire body would be bathed in that heat, and I asked Mama Pele for healing from all that had gone before.

-Then I went and got dressed and discovered that Pele had already extracted another small price.
+Then I went and got dressed and discovered that Pele had already extracted another payment.
 My plastic straw hat had melted into the ground.

 * * *

-The next morning I awoke to discover that my skin had turned red in a perfect band around my sacral chakra.
+The next morning I awoke to discover that my skin had turned red in a perfect band around the area of my sacral chakra.
 Hmmm.
 That’s interesting.

 Maybe it was because my stomach protruded a bit more than the rest of my body, and therefore was closer to the heat?
 But that didn’t explain the uniformity of the band, and that it circled my whole waist, including the back.